Protocol Specification

 L0EventsNoRaw events, sensor data, interaction traces.
 Ephemeral.
 Local only.

 L1StructuredVia synthesisContent + tags + source.
-SYM transforms L1 into xMesh input.
+Synthetic Memory transforms L1 into xMesh input.

 L2CognitiveVia state-syncCfC hidden state vectors.
 Input to xMesh coupled dynamics.